Venezuelans march against Maduro, U.S. mulls recognizing rival Guaido

 The opposition has been energized by young Congress chief Guaido, who has led a campaign to declare Maduro a usurper and has promised a transition to a new government in a nation suffering a hyperinflationary economic collapse.

 Maduro was inaugurated on Jan.
-10 to another term in office following a widely boycotted election last year that many foreign governments described as a fraudulent.
+10 to another term in office following a widely boycotted election last year that many foreign governments described as fraudulent.

 Putting more pressure on the Socialist leader, sources said the Trump administration told U.S. energy companies it could impose sanctions on Venezuelan oil as soon as this week if the political situation worsens.